-At the same time, all over the world people have been consuming fake olive oil for decades without realising that they are killing themselves.
+At the same time, all over the world people have been consuming fake olive oil for decades without realizing that they are killing themselves.
 Just because it doesn't happen instantly.

+What can we do?
 Start learning.
 We live in the most amazing time in human history.
-We have not only planes and rockets, we also have free Google.
-All the knowledges accumulated over several millennia of the existence of our civilization are available to anyone - just google it.
+We have not only planes and rockets, but we also have free Google.
+All the knowledge accumulated over several millennia of the existence of our civilization is available to anyone: just google it.

 All we need to do is learn to ask ourselves the right questions about things that really matter.
 Things that are much more important than clothes, watches and cars.

 Arthur Schopenhauer said that 90% of our happiness depends on our health.
 Of course, he did not conduct scientific research, but what normal person would argue with this statement?